 The exact reasons why you may get PMS aren't fully understood at present.

 There are also certain factors that can make you more likely to get PMS.
-For example, if you’re obese and don’t exercise, you’re three times more likely to get PMS.
+For example, if you’re obese and don’t exercise, you’re more likely to get PMS.
 If you smoke, you double your risk of having more severe PMS symptoms.

-If you think you have PMS, keep a diary of your symptoms for two menstrual cycles before you visit your GP.
+If you think you have PMS, keep a diary of your symptoms for two or three menstrual cycles before you visit your GP.
 This will help to see if your symptoms are related to your menstrual cycle.